-Each of us carries one of four general blood categories: O, A, B or AB.
-Within each, blood then is labeled Rh positive or negative.
+Everyone carries one of four general blood categories: A, B, AB, or O. Within each, blood is labeled either Rh positive or Rh negative.
 The eight classifications are then commonly referred to as "blood type."

 From a donated unit of whole blood, Indiana Blood Center processes the donation into its component parts.
 Donors hear that their unit can save up to three lives.
 Such is possible because what is transfused to a patient are the individual components derived from the whole blood, not the whole blood itself.

-The transfusion of blood is essential in treating patients recovering from accident, illness or injury.
-For cancer patients, for instance, blood and component transfusions are part of their treatment regimen.
+The transfusion of blood is essential in treating patients recovering from illness, an injury, or an accident.
+For instance, cancer patients can require several units of blood and blood components throughout their treatment regimen.

 Ask a question or check out FAQs.